 If you don’t want to do an organised Fatima tour, then hiring a car and driving yourself is the best way to get to Fatima and discover this modern religious wonder.
 The obvious benefit to driving is that it’s the quickest way to get there and the flexibility it offers, you can plan your own stops on the way there and on the way back.

 It can easily be reached in a day trip, or if you would like to spend some more time in the region, there are plenty of reasonably priced hotels.
+It is also an amazing stop if you are driving between Porto and Lisbon.

 If you decide to drive just follow the A1 motorway and exit when signposted Fatima and follow signs to the Santuario.
 It takes around 1 hour and 20 minutes to drive the distance from Lisbon to Fatima which is 128kms.